Five Bay Area kitchen designers chime in with their picks for this year’s top kitchen color trends.

 Anisha Kumra of VIZU Design Studio says she expects dark on dark and white on white kitchens to be the most popular this year.
 “Black or deep gray on black or deep gray, or white on white will be really popular for the most of the hard finishes and surfaces like counters, cabinets, backsplash, and flooring—and with a pop of a highly saturated hue or single color gradient on one of the surfaces.”

 “I see white as the winning color for 2015,” agrees Sunnyvale’s Lucile Glessner.
 “Bright and glossy white laminate, matte glass, or painted wood give a pure, clean look to a room.”
-Lucile adds that she expects white to be popular for both traditional and contemporary kitchens.
+Lucile expects white will continue to be popular for both traditional and contemporary kitchens for a long time to come.

 When it comes to the material for backsplashes, glass tile is on its way out, says Anisha.
 “There’s a movement towards ceramic, porcelain, natural stone, or warm metallic tile.”